|Course Length:||3 Years Full-Time|

 In Year 1 you will study a common set of modules that provide a solid foundation for the remainder of the degree.
 These include a balanced range of computing topics, from the fundamental analysis and construction of systems to multimedia technologies.
 Part of your studies in Year 1 will also involve looking at career options within industry to help you make an informed choice when selecting your modules for Years 2 and 3.

 Year 2 provides a more specialised focus on networking and data communications as well as core computing subjects such as database design.
-You will be given the opportunity to undertake an optional short work placement or alternative practical module.
+There is also a dedicated module focused on enhancing your employability and developing essential skills for the workplace.

 In Year 3 you will have the opportunity to develop knowledge and skills in more specialised and developing areas of technology.
 These include areas such as information and network security applications and forensic computing.